 After the retrieval, you’re home free.
-Due to the anesthesia, most clinics require someone to take you home where you’ll rest for the remainder of the day and continue business as usual the next day.
+Due to the anesthesia, most clinics require someone to take you home, where you’ll rest for the remainder of the day.

-Now that you know how the process is done, how many times should you do it?
 If you want one child, you should only need to do one retrieval, but if you want a large family, then you should do more than one.
-The average retrieval yields ten to thirteen eggs and each group of six usually produces one reasonable attempt at pregnancy.
+The average retrieval yields 10 to 13 eggs and each group of six usually produces one reasonable attempt at pregnancy.

 "A board-certified reproductive endocrinologist should be providing your care, and a PhD embryologist with 10 or more years of experience in the lab should be managing the eggs," Chenette said.
 "A clinic should have excellent education resources and a well organized patient intake and care system."

 Although the surgical procedures are mostly safe and create babies just as healthy as if they were created the old-fashioned way, there are risks.
-The hormone shots carry a risk of ovarian hyperstimulation syndrome (OHSS) which can make some women ill or even prove fatal in extremely rare cases.
-Fortunately, OHSS occurs in less than 5 percent of women.
-Dr. Chenette says OHSS occurs when large numbers of follicles (more than 20) are stimulated, and that it’s more common in younger women who have polycystic ovary syndrome (PCOS) or irregular menstrual cycles.
+The hormone shots carry a risk of ovarian hyperstimulation syndrome, which can make some women ill or even prove fatal in extremely rare cases.
+Fortunately, OHSS occurs in less than 5% of women.
+Chenette says OHSS occurs more than 20 of follicles are stimulated, and that it’s more common in younger women who have polycystic ovary syndrome or irregular menstrual cycles.
 The hormones also cause mood swings and bloating.
-(For realz, though, what else is new?
-Mood swings and bloating are just another Tuesday night for typical woman thanks to all the side effects of every drug and birth control on the market and every heinous month of menstruation.)

 An anti-Mullerian hormone (AMH) test (which is given in order to determine how many eggs you’re likely to make) costs about $250.